Class 9 Exam > Class 9 Notes > Science Class 9 > Chapter Notes: Improvement in Food Resources

 • Female animals that produce milk are referred to as milch animals, while those used for labour are known as draught animals.

-• The amount of milk produced is influenced by the lactation period, which is the time after a calf is born that the mother produces milk.
+• The amount of milk produced is influenced by the lactation period, which is the time after a calf is born during which the mother produces milk.

 • This production can be enhanced by extending the lactation period.